Policy and Procedure Name:

 a) The

-BWC supervisor and MCO supervisor have discussed the issue and the MCO fails to
+BWC supervisor and MCO supervisor have discussed the issue, and the MCO fails

-make a determination on the claim and fails to establish good cause for
+make a determination on the claim without good cause; or

-the IW’s social security (SSN) is entered into the claims management system
+Confirm the IW’s SSN is entered into the claims management system

 the customer’s name and address.